tryton/tryton/trytond/doc/modules/res/design.rst

 The login name is used when logging in to Tryton, along with other authentication data, such as their password.

-It also contains a set of other properties that let you store additional information about the user, such as their name, email address, and language.
+It also contains a number of other properties that allow you to store additional information about the user, such as their name, email address, language and notifications to subscribe to.

 Users can belong to `Groups <model-res.group>` which define, amongst other things, their access rights.